 - Magi Babble: Due to the series' emphasis on chi techniques, some of the exposition can feel like this.

 - According to Po, there's hero chi, which can be earned by way of masters doing a tremendous feat; in his case, he earned his by way of dying in the Spirit Realm and coming back to life, Oogway's through the Sacred Peach Tree, and the kids obtained the Hero Chi of the Four Constellations within the cave under the village.
 This is entirely separate from good and evil chi.

-- Sequel Hook: Season one ends with a mysterious komodo dragon (later revealed to be the Emperor's advisor/adopted daughter Shi Long) placing a glowing red rock into an automaton of a guardian lion and activating it.
+- Season one ends with a mysterious komodo dragon (later revealed to be the Emperor's advisor/adopted daughter Shi Long) placing a glowing red rock into an automaton of a guardian lion and activating it.

-- Super Empowering: The panda children are imbued with the chi powers of four legendary kung fu masters.
+- Super-Empowering: The panda children are imbued with the chi powers of four legendary kung fu masters.
 Just not what they'd normally get.

 - Truer to the Text: Behind the scenes articles describe this series as having a look, spirit, and style closer to that of the movies compared to Kung Fu Panda: Legends of Awesomeness.

 - You Remind Me of X: To encourage Nu Hai when she's unable to think of a plan in "House of Flying Pandas", Po tells her that she's like Tigress once was and that she'll figure out what to do.
 This not only excites Nu Hai (since Tigress is her idol), it works and inspiration strikes.